ibm-cloud-docs/dns-svcs/list-details-access-req.md

     {: codeblock}

-## Getting the details of an access request using the API
+## Getting the details of an access request with the API
 {: #api-get-details-access-req}

 To get the details of an access request using the API, follow these steps: